Personal Sleep Need Calculator

 About this calculator

 Sleep need is not fixed — it varies with developmental stage, physical demands, psychological load, and health.
-The calculator starts with an age-based baseline: children under 13 need ~9 hours, teens 8.5 hours, adults 18–64 need ~7 hours, and older adults 7.5 hours (reflecting lighter, more fragmented sleep).
-To this baseline, the formula adds lifestyle adjustments: high physical activity adds 1 hour, moderate activity adds 0.5 hours; high stress adds 1.5 hours, moderate stress 0.75 hours; the presence of significant health factors adds another hour.
-The final formula is: sleepNeed = baseNeed + activityBonus + stressBonus + healthAdjustment.
+The calculator starts with an age-group baseline drawn from National Sleep Foundation guidance: teenagers (14–17) need 9 hours, young adults (18–25) 8 hours, adults (26–64) 7.5 hours, and older adults (65+) 8 hours.
+To this baseline, the formula adds lifestyle adjustments: high-intensity physical activity adds 1 hour, moderate activity 0.5 hours, light activity 0.25 hours; high stress adds 0.5 hours, moderate stress 0.25 hours; minor health issues add 0.5 hours and chronic conditions a full hour.
+The final formula is: sleepNeed = ageBaseline + activityBonus + stressBonus + healthAdjustment.
 Results are rounded to one decimal place.
 These adjustments reflect research showing that muscle repair, cortisol regulation, and immune function all demand extra slow-wave sleep when the body is under greater physiological or psychological stress.

 How to use